SOCIAL WORK SERVICES AT THE CENTER

 The Social Caseworker can also provide information on referrals to community-based programs and services.

-Short-Term Non-Clinical Counseling: Available to discuss concerns on a short-term basis with assessment for clinical referrals if needed.
+Available to discuss concerns on a short term basis with assessment for clinical referrals if needed.

-Support Groups: Facilitates groups to assist with issues of concern.
+Facilitates groups to provide assistance with issues of concern.
+See Support Groups

 SOCIAL WORK SERVICES FOR HOMEBOUND SENIORS